MasonTDaniel/average-persons-automator/README.md

 # How to use
 1. Install AutoHotKey at https://www.autohotkey.com/, courtesy of the AutoHotkey Foundation
-2. Download script or save the code in a text editor (not Notepad) with the extension .ahk
+2. Save the code in a text editor (not Notepad) with the extension .ahk
 3. Double click to begin the script
 4. Press Ctrl+Esc at any time to end the script
 5. (Optional) Place this script in your startup folder so that it runs on startup